Cutting Edge Technology

 We use high-magnification loupes, usually with a mounted lamp, for added precision when performing various restorations and for diagnoses.
 This magnification can be especially helpful when identifying dental cavities or decay in a tooth.
 Loupes are also very helpful when placing implants.

-Ozone is very powerful when treating caries.
-We can do less drilling, especially in early caries detection.
+Ozone is very powerful when treating caries because we can do less drilling, especially in early caries detection.
 Ozone therapy kills all bad bacteria, viruses, and their breakdown products that are usually highly acidic.
 These acidic byproducts form when bacteria consume food particles and sugars in the mouth.
 This is the initial beginning of decay attacking tooth enamel.

-Ozone therapy is also very effective is killing bacteria and reversing infections in abscesses caused by gum disease.
+Ozone therapy is also very effective in reversing infections in abscesses caused by gum disease.